What’s your VC’s Tech Stack?

 What’s more, the majority of respondents said that they plan to increase their tech budget in the coming year.
 Some 14% plan to increase their spend by 30% or more.

-Kjartan Rist, Managing Partner at the UK-based VC firm Concentric, explains some of the difficulties faced by emerging managers in building their own tech stack: “Many VC funds are young organisations with relatively small budgets, and team members who are spinning a number of plates at the same time such as fundraising, deal selection and portfolio management.
+Kjartan Rist, Managing Partner at the UK-based VC firm Concentric, explains some of the difficulties faced by emerging managers in building their own tech stack: “Many VC funds are young organizations with relatively small budgets, and team members who are spinning a number of plates at the same time such as fundraising, deal selection, and portfolio management.
 Furthermore, VC firms tend to adopt a variety of tools from portfolio companies to be able to facilitate a dialogue with them.
-This often causes a ‘hotch-pot’ of different tools being utilised, while some are more dynamic than others.
+This often causes a ‘hotch-pot’ of different tools being utilized, while some are more dynamic than others.
 VC firms are often only able to use more sophisticated software and to build proprietary IT platforms when they are more mature as a firm.”

 So it appears there is a lot more to happen as Venture Capitalists are starting to “eat their own dog food”.
 We look forward to seeing how this evolves further.

 The survey fielded from August 10th to September 28th.
-The anonymized, long form results of the survey have been shared with all participants in the survey.
+The anonymized, long-form results of the survey have been shared with all participants in the survey.